rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/421_basic-simulation.md

 ## Create builds
 You will create two builds in the tutorial.
 ### Simulation build
-To create the build, follow below steps:
+To create the build, follow the below steps:

 1. On the left navigation bar, click **Development>Builds**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `io-simulation-teleoperation`
+3. In the Build Name box, enter a name for the build, for example, `io-simulation-teleoperation`
-4. In the **Git repository** box, enter the url address :
+4. In the **Git repository** box, enter the URL address :
 `https://github.com/rapyuta-robotics/io_simulation_tutorials` and select **Build Recipe** as Catkin.
 5. In the context directory, enter `turtlebot_teleoperation`
 6. Click on next, select **ROS Version** as **Melodic** and select the **Has Simulation** option.
 7. Click on **Add Parameter** under **CATKIN BUILD PARAMETERS**,
     1. add the following **ROS Packages**:`turtlebot3_gazebo turtlebot3_description`
     2. add the following packages to **Blacklist**:
     `turtlebot3 turtlebot3_bringup turtlebot3_example turtlebot3_navigation turtlebot3_slam`
 8. Click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the ***io_simulation_tutorials***